ourstudio-se/rust-glpk-api/README.md

 When you're ready, start your application by running:
 `docker compose up --build`.

-Your application will be available at http://localhost:8080.
+Your application will be available at http://localhost:9000 by default.

 ### Deploying your application to the cloud